 John Muir Trail

 This trail offers some of the greatest views in the U.S. while climbing 46,000 feet in elevation.
-If you want to complete this trail from beginning to end, you’ll have to carve out three weeks in your schedule!
+If you want to complete this trail from beginning to end, you’ll have to carve out three weeks in you and your dog’s schedule!

 The Blue Lakes Trail – Colorado